Liouville first-passage percolation: subsequential scaling limits at high temperature: Introduction

 \subsection{Background and related results}

-Much effort (see \cite{ADH15,GK12} and their references) has been devoted to understanding classical first-passage percolation, with independent and identically distributed edge/vertex weights.
-We argue that FPP with strongly-correlated weights is also a rich and interesting subject, involving questions both analogous to and divergent from those asked in the classical case.
-Since the Gaussian free field is in some sense the canonical strongly-correlated random medium, we see strong motivation to study Liouville FPP (FPP in the plane where the weights are given by the exponential of DGFF).
+Substantial effort to date (see~\cite{ADH15,GK12} and their references) has been devoted to understanding classical first-passage percolation, with independent and identically distributed edge or vertex weights.
+We argue that FPP with strongly-correlated weights is also a rich and interesting subject, involving questions both analogous to and distinctive from those asked in the classical case.
+In particular, since the Gaussian free field is in some sense the canonical strongly-correlated random medium, we endeavor to study Liouville FPP—that is, FPP in\textbf{ $\mathbf{Z}^{2}$} with weights given by the exponential of DGFF.

-More specifically, Liouville FPP is thought to play a key role in understanding the random metric associated with the Liouville quantum gravity (LQG) \cite{P81,DS11,RV14}.
-Even just to make rigorous sense of the random metric of LQG is a major open problem.
-Recently, Miller and Sheffield have made substantial progress in the continuum setup for the case $\gamma=\sqrt{8/3}$; see \cite{MS15,MS14,MS15b} and their references.
-In these papers, the authors focused more on directly constructing the random metric in the continuum setup.
-We take an alternative approach which aims at understanding the random metric of LQG via scaling limits of natural discrete approximations.
-We choose to work with Liouville FPP both for its simple formulation and for its connection to classical FPP.
-We note that eventually one might wish to tweak the definition of the discrete metric in order to obtain a conformally invariant scaling limit.
-However, we believe the methods developed in this article provide a robust framework for studying random metrics similar to Liouville FPP.
+More specifically, Liouville FPP is thought to play a key role in understanding the random metric associated with the Liouville quantum gravity (LQG)~\cite{P81,DS11,RV14}.
+It is a major open problem just to give a rigorous definition of such a metric.
+Miller and Sheffield have recently succeeded in giving such a definition for the case $\gamma=\sqrt{8/3}$; see~\cite{MS15,MS14,MS15b,MS16a,MS16b} and their references.
+In these papers, the authors focused on directly constructing the random metric in the continuum setup.
+Other recent work has shown the existence of scaling exponents for an attempt to construct LQG for $\gamma\in(0,2)$ via ``LQG structure graphs''~\cite{GHS16}.

+We take an alternative approach which seeks to understand the random metric of LQG via scaling limits of lattice approximations using the DGFF, as proposed (and discussed in more detail) in~\cite{Ben10}.
+We choose to work with the square lattice-based Liouville FPP both for its simple formulation and for its relationship to classical FPP .
+Eventually one might wish to tweak the definition of the discrete metric in order to obtain a scaling limit with more invariance properties.
+However, the methods developed in this article are robust to reasonable changes in the method of discretization.
+We make this precise by stating the necessary conditions on the field in \subsecref{field-properties}.